GoogleCloudPlatform/community/tutorials/setup-arma-server-compute-engine.md

 For information about the contents of the configuration file, see the [Arma 3 dedicated server page](https://community.bistudio.com/wiki/Arma_3_Dedicated_Server#Configuration) on the Bohemia Interactive wiki.

+## Cleaning up

+The easiest way to avoid incurring charges to your Google Cloud account for the resources used in this tutorial is to delete the project that you created for the tutorial.

+1. In the Cloud Console, go to the [**Projects** page](https://console.cloud.google.com/iam-admin/projects).
+1. In the project list, select the project that you want to delete and click **Delete**.
+1. In the dialog, type the project ID, and then click **Shut down** to delete the project.